On compact exceptional objects in derived module categories: Questions and remarks

 \section{Questions and remarks}

 In this section let $A$ be an arbitrary finite dimensional algebra.
-If there are only finitely many basic tilting complexes in $D^b(A)$ up to isomorphism and degree shift, then $A$ is only derived equivalent to finitely many basic algebras up to isomorphism.
+If there are only finitely many basic tilting complexes in $\D$ up to isomorphism and degree shift, then $A$ is only derived equivalent to finitely many basic algebras up to isomorphism.
+In particular, the lengths of tilting objects are bounded.
 Unfortunately, the converse statement is not true.
 For instance, let $A$ be a hereditary algebra of infinite representation type.
 Then there exist infinitely many pairwise nonisomorphic tilting modules.
 Indeed, since $A$ is of infinite representation type, there are infinitely many indecomposable modules in a preprojective component of the Auslander-Reiten quiver of $A$.
 Take an arbitrary indecomposable $A$-module $M$ from this component.
 It is well known that $M$ is a partial tilting module.
 By Bongartz's lemma, we can always complete $M$ to a basic tilting module.
 Since each basic tilting module only has finitely many indecomposable summands, we conclude that there are infinitely many pairwise nonisomorphic tilting modules.
 However, it is not guaranteed that these basic tilting modules will produce infinitely many pairwise nonisomorphic basic algebras, as shown in the following example.

-\begin{example}\normalfont Let $A$ be the path algebra of the Kroneck quiver with two vertices $x$ and $y$, and two arrows from $x$ to $y$.
+\begin{example}\normalfont Let $A$ be the path algebra of the Kronecker quiver with two vertices $x$ and $y$, and $n \geqslant 2$ arrows from $x$ to $y$.
 Let $\Gamma$ be a basic algebra derived equivalent to $A$.
-Since the number of isomorphism classes of simple modules is invariant under derived equivalence, we know that $\Gamma$ has two simple modules up to isomorphism.
+Since the number of isomorphism classes of simple modules is derived invariant, $\Gamma$ has two simple modules up to isomorphism.
 Moreover, $\Gamma$ is piecewise hereditary, so it is directed.
-Therefore, $\Gamma$ is isomorphic to the path algebra of a directed quiver with two vertices $u$ and $v$, and $n$ arrows from $u$ to $v$.
+Therefore, $\Gamma$ is isomorphic to the path algebra of a directed quiver with two vertices $u$ and $v$, and $m$ arrows from $u$ to $v$.
 Note that the characteristic polynomial of the Coxeter transformation of $A$ and $\Gamma$ must be the same; see \cite{Lenzing}.
-This happens if and only if $n = 2$ by computation.
-Therefore, $A$ is only derived equivalent to itself up to Morita equivalence.
-But $A$ is hereditary and is of tame representation type, so it has infinitely many pairwise nonisomorphic basic tilting modules. \end{example}
+This happens if and only if $m = n$ by computation.
+Therefore, $A$ is only derived equivalent to algebras Morita equivalent to itself.
+But $A$ is hereditary and is of infinite representation type, so it has infinitely many pairwise nonisomorphic basic tilting modules. \end{example}